 - Migration Law and Policy – International, European and Human Rights Dimensions

-In the spring term, you will choose a topic for a 12,000 word dissertation within the field of International Law, for approval by the Law School.
-After passing 'part one', you start work on your dissertation for submission by mid-September.
-You must pass both parts to obtain an LLM and may not proceed to 'part two' until you have passed 'part one'.
+In the spring term, you will choose a dissertation topic within the field of international law for approval by the Law School.
+After passing part one, you start work on your dissertation for submission by September.
+You must pass both parts to obtain an LLM and may not proceed to part two until you have passed part one.

 An upper second-class honours degree in Law or a degree with an adequate law component.
 International students with equivalent qualifications should supply a transcript of their examination results (an official English translation if the original is in a language other than English).